vsergeev/c-periphery/README.md

 ## Testing

-The tests located in the [tests](tests/) folder may be run to test the correctness and functionality of the peripheral I/O wrappers.
+The tests located in the [tests](tests/) folder may be run to test the correctness and functionality of c-periphery.
 Some tests require interactive probing (e.g. with an oscilloscope), the installation of a physical loopback, or the existence of a particular device on a bus.
 See the usage of each test for more details on the required test setup.

 ## License